dns-inspector/dnskit/README.md

 DNSKit provides a modern swift-focused API for interacting with DNS queries and responses.

 > [!WARNING]
-> DNSKit does not offer API stability between releases.
+> DNSKit does not provide guaranteed API stability between releases.
 Always be sure to review the release notes carefully to understand what changes you will need to make.

 ### Get an IPv4 address of a host